 Moreover, Phalaris species exhibit considerable variability as per their constituents.
 Therefore, experimenting with unknown types of Phalaris without analyzing their constituents can be extremely dangerous and is not recommended.

-If possible, try to get an Italian strain of Phalaris aquatica (known as AQ-1), which is said to contain approximately 0.1% DMT, 0.022% 5-MeO-DMT, and 0.005% bufotenin.
+If possible, try to get an Italian strain of Phalaris aquatica (AQ-1), which contains approximately 0.1% DMT, 0.022% 5-MeO-DMT, and 0.005% bufotenin.

 Ayahuasca Experiments with Turkey Red